shresthagrawal/ink-desktop/docs/setup.md

 # Steps to generate SENDGRID TOKEN

-- Go to https://sendgrid.com and login.
+- Go to https://sendgrid.com and signup\login.

-- If you don't have a sendgrid account create one for free.

-- After logging in go to settings and under settings click on WEB API KEYS.
+- After logging in, go to settings and under settings go to WEB API KEYS.

 - Click on CREATE API KEY.
 Give name to the API key and give it full access.

-- You will get a WEB API KEY(that is your sendgrid token).
-Create a .env file in repo directory and type `SENDGRID_TOKEN=YOUR_TOKEN_HERE`.
+You will get a WEB API KEY, this is the sendgrid token.

+- Add `SENDGRID_TOKEN=YOUR_TOKEN_HERE` in the .env file.

 # Steps to generate GITHUB TOKEN